RBarbosa92/project-one/README.md

-Project Name:
-Project 1: Data Scientist’s Dilemma: Finding the Optimal State for Career and Quality of Life
+# Project 1: Data Scientist’s Dilemma: Finding the Optimal State for Career and Quality of Life

 Project Description:
 We will be analyzing the correlation between the job market for data scientists, average salaries for these jobs, and average cost of living in various states in the U.S.